 From zero to hero

-China has profoundly globalized its science system; gradually moving from the lowest globalization rates to prominence at the world stage.
+China has profoundly globalized its science system, gradually moving from the lowest globalization rates to prominence on the world stage.

-Chinese Social Sciences have become even more globalized than other broad disciplines and already caught-up with the EU-28 and the world average.
+Chinese Social Sciences have become even more globalized than other broad disciplines and have already caught up with the EU-28 and the world average.

-In some sub-disciplines, China has already surpassed the United States and steams forward to the top ranking.
+In some sub-disciplines, China has already surpassed the United States and is steaming forward to the top ranking.

-If the trend persists, China will soon eliminate the gap to advanced countries in most of the sub-disciplines.
+If the trend continues, China will soon eliminate the gap with advanced countries in most of the sub-disciplines.

-Tip: Compare to results for Hong Kong using the upper menu (the results for China do not include Hong Kong, which continues to be reported separately by Scopus).
+Tip: Compare the results for Hong Kong using the upper menu (the results for China do not include Hong Kong, which continues to be reported separately by Scopus).

 Social Sciences in Central and Western Europe